geohacker/toll-plazas-india/README.md

 * Target traffic per day in PCU

+## Auto fetching
+The repo uses Github Actions to update the data everyday.
+A new directory is created inside the data folder for each day.
+This does not do any diffing.

 ## Scripts
 To update the dataset:
 * Clone this repository. `git clone https://github.com/geohacker/toll-plazas-india.git`